Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Choosing a Cell Phone

-So I had my SIM, and my phone was compatible.
+I had my SIM, and my phone was compatible.
 If yours isn’t, you can either buy a phone on your own (just make sure it’s not tied to another plan) or buy a phone from Xfinity Mobile.
 In either case, you’re going to have to go with a smartphone.

 I know what you may be thinking: “If I switch to Xfinity Mobile, my flip phone goes with me!”
 But bear with me here.
 Android and Apple smartphones come with some pretty terrific accessibility features these days for smoother senior experiences.
 Plus, with a budget smartphone, you’ll enjoy all the latest phone, video, and display specs without breaking the bank.

-Motorola Moto g 5G
+Motorola moto g 5G

 Motorola Moto G 5G